-Mellendorf explained that when an adult son or daughter sees how aging has impacted their parent's health and experiences the impact paying for professional care services has on savings, they want to make sure they don't go through the same issues as they get older.
+Mellendorf explains that when an adult son or daughter sees how aging has impacted their parent's health and experiences the impact paying for professional care services has on savings, they want to ensure they don't go through the same issues as they get older.

-As medical science continues to advance so does our lifespan.
-The result, even high net-worth families, can be problematic.
+As medical science continues to advance, so does our lifespan.
+The result, even for high net-worth families, can be problematic.
 Having enough cash flow over and above other continuing obligations during a long-term care event can change your lifestyle, not to mention your legacy.

 Many experts say high-net-worth consumers have a choice, although some financial planners recommend keeping money in investments.

 “25% of my clients are in a position to self-insure but choose to apply for a solution, whether it be traditional Long-Term Care Insurance or a Hybrid plan because they simply can’t invest their money and get the same return they will realize from coverage.”Mark Goldberg, President of FPS Insurance Agency

-Experts differ as to the amount of money you need to even consider self-insuring.
+Experts differ in the amount of money you need even to consider self-insuring.
 It ranges from as low as $1 million to $5 million or more.
-For high-net-worth consumers, one of the concerns would be a very long and costly extended care situation which could be devastating to even those with substantial assets.
+For high-net-worth consumers, one of the concerns would be a very long and costly extended care situation, which could be devastating to even those with substantial assets.

-According to the American Association for Long-Term Care Insurance (AALTCI), a national consumer advocacy and education group, 13.9 percent of all Long-Term Care Insurance claims could be expected to last more than five years.
+According to the American Association for Long-Term Care Insurance (AALTCI), a national consumer advocacy and education group, 13.9 percent of all Long-Term Care Insurance claims are expected to last more than five years.

 “Great Question, without a simple answer.
 If pushed I would say no lifetime is not really needed.
 A shared care policy where both partners can dip into each other pool of money that has a designed duration of 6.5 years is going to cover most combined risk and allow for enough time for some estate or Medicaid planning in case a claim were to last longer.
 There are exceptions to this rule but not enough to matter.”Mark Goldberg, President of FPS Insurance Agency

 Slome offers an approach which may remind some people of the old Sears catalog.